abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/basic_working_local_search.rst

         finds 2 solutions (or when the whole neighborhood is explored), it stops and starts over again with the best solution.

+..  only:: draft

+    XXXXXXXXXXXXXXXXXXXXXXX TO BE REWRITTEN XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

 The basic local search algorithm and the callback hooks for the ``SearchMonitor``\s |difficulty| |difficulty|